 The Available Funds of the Québec Portfolio are intended to be invested primarily in the Province of Québec.
 Under normal market conditions, the Québec Portfolio is expected to invest approximately 75% of its Available Funds in Flow-Through Shares issued by Resource Companies incurring Eligible Expenditures primarily in the Province of Québec.
 Until the Québec Portfolio is fully invested, all investment opportunities in the Province of Québec will be allocated to the Québec Portfolio to the extent the Manager, with the advice of the Portfolio Manager, believes it is appropriate to do so.
-All other investment opportunities will be allocated between the Portfolio Based on aggregate subscriptions for Units of each Class to the extent the Manager, with the advice of the Portfolio Manager, believes it is appropriate to do so.
+All other investment opportunities will be allocated between the Portfolio Manager, believes it is appropriate to do so.
 There is no specific geographic focus within Canada for the investment of the Available Funds of the National Portfolio.